 Think about transport

 Normally, the cheapest and most reliable way to get around while you’re on holiday is via public transport (like by bus or train).
 However, if you’d rather have and enjoy some private space, then consider renting a car instead.
 Especially if you’re planning on exploring various towns/cities, as doing so may often prove more affordable.
 It also allows you the freedom and flexibility of moving around as you please.
+You can also use Route4Me route optimisation software to plan your trip efficiently.

 Explore using your taste buds